 The purpose of The Citadel nursing program is to prepare nurses at the baccalaureate level to assume leadership roles within the healthcare team, providing for quality and safe practice in a complex health care environment.
 Specifically, students will:

-- Apply the principles of a liberal education to the practice of nursing by incorporating scientific evidence and using creative and critical thinking skills for the safe and effective care of individuals, families and communities.
+- Apply the principles of a liberal education to the practice of nursing by incorporating scientific evidence and using creative and critical thinking skills for the safe and effective of care of individuals, families, and communities.

-- Demonstrate individual/family centered care in the practice of nursing by understanding the importance of eliciting individual values, preferences and needs as part of the overall assessment process and creating a plan of care that addresses the unique needs of the individual.
+- Demonstrate intercultural knowledge and competence of individual and family centered care in the practice of nursing by understanding the importance of eliciting individual values, preferences and needs as part of the overall assessment process and creating a plan of care that addresses the unique needs of the individual.

-- Provide a complete biopsychosocial assessment of their patients and facilitate the care of their patients through a complex healthcare system.
+- Use inquiry and analysis to provide a complete biopsychosocial assessment of individuals and facilitates their care through a complex health system.

-- Communicate effectively with individuals, families and other members of the healthcare team to promote safe care and a safe work environment.
+- Communicates effectively verbally and in writing with individuals, families and other members of the healthcare team to promote safe care and a safe work environment.

-- Understand and apply health promotion and disease prevention to individuals, families, communities and the global world throughout the health continuum.
+- Understand and apply intercultural knowledge and competence in health promotion and disease prevention to individuals, families, communities and the global world throughout the health continuum.

-- Understand the role of the professional nurse relative to health finance and regulatory policies and its impact on measureable health outcomes.
+- Understand the role of the professional nurse relative to health finance and regulatory policies.
+Uses quantitative literacy to measure the impact on health outcomes.

-- Demonstrate professional values of human dignity, integrity, social justices, altruism and autonomy within legal and ethical boundaries which will maximize patient safety and optimize quality care.
+- Use ethical reasoning and action in understanding the professional values of human dignity, integrity, social justice, altruism and autonomy within legal and ethical boundaries in order to maximize patient safety and optimize quality care.